yzhou77/NGO-Project/README.md

 Admin user(s) are responsible for:
 - Creation of n-numbers of regular users.
 There will be a default Admin user who will be added directly in the database.
 - Manage events.

+Upon login, if the user is an admin user, he/she will see a screen like this:

+From above screen, Admin user can manage existing users or create n-number of users.
+When “Add User” or “Edit” link is clicked, a popup screen will appear with these entry fields: o First Name o Last Name o Email o Password o Role(Dropdown with two values : Admin & User) o Save Button o Cancel Button
+Once the Save button is clicked, popup window will close and changes will be reflected on the grid (table).